carboncrop/.github/README.md

 - **Support native forestry**, ecosystem resilience, and biodiversity, particularly in New Zealand

 Founded in 2020 as a spin‑off from the Nelson Artificial Intelligence Institute, our platform has assessed over 4 million ha of land, facilitated registration of 1,000+ ha of native forest, and helped remove over 350,000 t of CO₂ to date.

+## Where's our code?

+Our code is all in private repositories, so you probably won't see anything here.
+For more info about us, go to carboncrop.com.

 ## ✅ Support & Questions